FRANCIS-gi/Phase-2-project/README.md

 ## Hosting

-the site is also hosted kive on netlify to view it you can follow this link https://spiffy-lollipop-6ac0ac.netlify.app
+The site is also hosted kive on netlify, To view it you can follow this link https://spiffy-lollipop-6ac0ac.netlify.app.